shamimrezasohag/DSAT-DNSSecurityAnalysisTool/README.md

 For more details on how to contribute, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file.

+## Reporting Security Vulnerabilities

+We take the security of our project seriously.
+If you find any security vulnerabilities in our tool, please make sure to report them responsibly.
+To report a security vulnerability, please follow the steps outlined in our [Security Policy](https://github.com/shamimrezasohag/dns-security-analysis-tool/SECURITY.md).

+Your report should include details of the vulnerability, how it can be exploited, and any potential impact.
+Please do not disclose the vulnerability publicly until we have had a chance to resolve it.

 ## License
 This project is licensed under the Apache License 2.0.
 Please take a look at the [LICENSE](LICENSE) file for more details.